Article Summary

 If your plans change — or you have a financial emergency — you can withdraw your funds from a CD account before it reaches maturity.
 However, the bank will likely impose a penalty.

-With many banks, before you can cash out your funds, you'll need to pay an early withdrawal penalty.
-This penalty varies among banks and accounts, but all terms and conditions are set out in the deposit agreement you received when you first opened the CD.
+Before you can cash out your funds, many banks will impose an early withdrawal penalty.
+This penalty varies among banks and accounts, but all terms and conditions are detailed in the deposit agreement you received when you first opened the CD.

 Typically, early withdrawal penalties involve losing interest money that you may have earned.
 For example, you may lose three months' worth of interest on CDs with terms of up to 12 months and a full year's worth on a very long-term CD.

-However, some banks charge penalties that can eat into your principal (the money you deposited when opening the CD), as well as the interest you've earned.
+However, some banks will also charge penalties that can eat into your principal (the money you deposited when opening the CD), as well as the interest you've earned.

 Opening a CD has plenty of benefits, but these savings accounts aren't for everyone and every situation.